-The SVO is responsible for approving veterinary medicines and genetic materials containing GE products.
+The SVO is responsible for approving veterinary medicines and genetic material produced through GE.

-The ministries of agriculture, science, health, and environment are responsible for regulating the contained use of "GMOs" or the deliberate release of "GMOs" into environment; however, they have not drafted any regulations.
+The ministries of agriculture, science, health, and environment are responsible for regulating the contained use of "GMOs" or the deliberate release of "GMOs" into environment; however, most of the implementing regulations are yet to be drafted.